 Luke has two death episodes not recorded in the other gospels, the young man at Nain and the conversation with the thief on the cross.
+A possible third is the parable (also unique to Luke) of Lazarus and Dives.

-1. The episode at Nain (Gospel for 3 Pentecost, Luke 7:11-17) is the death of an "innocent," a widowed mother's young boy.
+1. The episode at Nain (Gospel for 3 Pentecost) is the death of an "innocent," a widowed mother's young boy.
 Tragedy, helpless, too young to die, senseless death-these are the responses the text elicits.
 The real victim is the mother.
 She is the object of Jesus' compassion.
-As a widow now bereft of her only son, she is left without any life-support system in her "men-only" society.
-Next week or next month, they will be carrying her out to the cemetery, too.
+As a widow now bereft of her only son, she is left without any life-support system in her "men-only" economic and judicial society.
+Next week or next month they will be carrying her out to the cemetery, too.
 The phenomenon of death is bigger than she is.
-To be rescued from her own imminent death, she needs her son's death reversed.
+In order to be rescued from her own imminent death, she needs this death of her son reversed.
 And that is what Jesus does.
 He touches the casket, technically "defiling" himself with death, stops the funeral and finally reverses it.
 "He gave him (back) to his mother" (7:11-17).

 What about necessity here?
 The victims involved surely need a Messiah bigger than death.
-Is Jesus bigger than death just because he is the only son of God, and of course God is bigger than death?
-From this text and the one preceding it, (Jesus healing the centurion's slave), we see the necessity of a powerful Messiah with "authority" over death.
+Is he bigger than death just because he is the only son of God, and of course God is bigger than death?
+From this text and the one preceding it, (Jesus healing the centurian's slave), we see the necessity of a powerful Messiah with "authority" over death.
 How does Jesus acquire such authority?
 Is it necessary for him to engage death itself and save the hapless human victims presented in Luke 7 by letting death kill him and in the process destroying death itself?
 Luke doesn't say it that way.
 But neither does he say, nor does any other N.T. writer, that Jesus has authority over death merely because he is the Son of You Know Who.
 Jesus' authority over death shows us where to probe further.

-2. The episodes on the cross between Jesus and the repentant thief (Gospel for Last Sunday of Pentecost, Luke 23:33-43) gets considerably closer to our question, for it joins the death of a sinner with the death of Jesus, and the outcome is the salvation of that sinner.
+2. The episodes on the cross between Jesus and the repentant thief (Gospel for Last Sunday of Pentecost) gets considerably closer to our question, for it joins the death of a sinner with the death of Jesus, and the outcome is the salvation of that sinner.

-In contrast to the Nain episode, the victim here makes a theological interpretation of his own death.
+In contrast to the Nain episode the victim here makes a theological interpretation of his own death.
 He designates it a "sentence of condemnation" from God "justly" imposed.
 He refutes his fellow thief's demands by saying, "we are receiving the due reward of our deeds" (23:40f).
 What does it take to save this guilty mortal (in contrast to the innocent victim of Nain)?
 What kind of Messiah is necessary for his salvation?